“The Meta Quest Pro is a fascinating piece of technology that will delight early adopters.”

 When I’m very busy, I’ll choose the most familiar tools to get the job done.
 With my keyboard and mouse, I’m truly comfortable working on the Quest Pro despite the newness of the experience.
 It doesn’t feel awkward and unfamiliar — it feels right, at least most of the time.

 What’s cool is the ability to take care of the same work, albeit at a slower pace with only the headset itself.
 With the Quest Pro’s excellent hand-tracking and dictation, you can get by without using a mouse, a keyboard, or even the included Quest Pro Touch Controllers.
 It would be very difficult to carry my two computers upstairs and set them up in an ergonomically correct position for work.
 By comparison, I can grab my Quest Pro and go anywhere in the house and be back at work in seconds.

-As good as the hand-tracking is, it’s awkward to type using the on-screen keyboard with the pinch gestures needed to select a key.
+As good as the hand-tracking is, it still feels awkward to type in midair using the on-screen keyboard.
 The Touch Controllers make typing much easier.
 This method can’t compare to the speed and accuracy of a physical keyboard; however, with two hands working at once, it’s relatively easy to do web searches, fill out forms, and handle light-duty typing.

 The Touch Controllers also have haptics to provide feedback as you type.
 The joystick allows scrolling in any direction and you can use the lower trigger to quickly grab and rearrange windows.

 Dictation is usually quite accurate but is a bit slow to fill in what is spoken and you can’t edit with your voice.
 Speaking to type is a skill I haven’t spent much time on, but it would probably become easier and more natural with practice.
 I like a physical keyboard, and I don’t anticipate that changing until a computer learns to read my thoughts.